This story was originally posted on February 11, 2012:

 I remember one day while we were inspecting the dumper (where the coal is dumped out of the railway cars), as it had not been in-service for very long and everything needed to be inspected.
 I followed him down the stairway into the dumper going down into the darkness.
 There were lights down there, but they didn’t give off much light because the coal dust absorbs the light instead of reflecting it.
 So, you can shine a flashlight and it doesn’t fill the room with its glow as it might in a room painted with white paint.
 To me the place was eerily unreal until I had been down there enough times to keep my bearings on where we were going.

 Anyway, I followed him down into the dark damp dumper where every handrail, every light fixture and every step was covered with coal dust.
 We had some wrenches and we were tight checking the rollers on the conveyors.
 When we were finished we found ourselves at the ground level exit of #2 Conveyor.
 I looked at this Power Plant Man and he didn’t have spot of coal on him.
 I, on the other hand, was black from top to bottom.
 My hardhat was black, my arms, my face, my jeans.
-All black.
+All black with coal dust.

 Then this Power Plant Man told me some more words from the wise….
 “When you get to be good, you will remain as clean as I am.”
 This had as much impact on me as when Master Po told Kwai Chang Caine (In the Kung Fu TV series) that when he can walk on the rice paper and not leave a trace, then he will be a Shaolin Monk.